 Some of the largest saltmarshes in Queensland include:

 The following relates to distribution of this ecosystem type within the Central Queensland mapping area:

 Other relevant attributes include Freshwater input source, Freshwater input volume, Consolidation, Energy and Sediment texture as saltpan communities typically occur on unconsolidated muds and fine sediments in low energy environments.

 This page should be cited as:

-Department of Environment and Science, Queensland (2019) Grass herb sedge undifferentiated, WetlandInfo website, accessed 13 April 2023.
+Department of Environment, Science and Innovation, Queensland (2019) Grass herb sedge undifferentiated, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/aquatic-ecosystems-natural/estuarine-marine/descriptions/1/